-Wage Information
+Wage & Earnings Information

-For the 2024-2025 school year, all student employees will earn \$11.50 per hour for the fall semester and \$12.00 per hour for the spring semester for positions on campus.
-Community service sites will be \$12.50 per hour for the fall semester and \$13.00 per hour for the spring semester.
-Students will be paid once per month starting in September.
+- 1. For the 2025-2026 students employed with Sodexo Food Services will earn \$13.50 per hour, all other campus positions are paid \$12.75 per hour. - 2.
+Students will be paid once per month September-May. - 3.
 Federal guidelines limit the amount you may work over your employment award amount.
-If you have a job awarded and you are ahead or behind the amount you should be earning, you may want to talk to your supervisor about making adjustment in the number of hours you are scheduled to work.
-Your earnings will be evaluated after your final pay date in April and if you have significantly exceeded your employment award amount, your financial aid could be reduced in accordance with these guidelines.
-If your financial aid is reduced, your account in the Business Office could be affected.
+If you have a job awarded and you are ahead or behind the amount you should be earning, you may want to talk to your supervisor about making adjustment in the number of hours you are scheduled to work. - 4.
+Your earnings will be evaluated after your final pay date in April and if you have significantly

+- exceeded your employment award amount, your financial aid could be reduced in accordance with these guidelines.
+If your financial aid is reduced, your account in the Business Office could be affected. - 5.
+No student may work for more than 8 hours a day, or 20 hours in a week when school is in session, between all jobs worked on campus.
+A week is considered Sunday to Saturday for all workers.